isay-sosa/go-utils/README.md

     }

 ### Select
-This function is based on Ruby's select.
+This function is based on Ruby's `select` method.
 It receives a slice and a function (selectFunc) and returns a new slice containing the elements of which the selectFunc returns true.

     type User struct {
         ID   int